sahithyandev/s2/src/content/docs/data-structures-and-algorithms/data-structures/02-tree.md

 - Insertion: Adding a node to the tree.
 - Deletion: Removing a node from the tree.
 - Traversal: Visiting all the nodes in some order
-- Searching: Finding a node in the tree.

-Trees are fundamental in computer science and are used in various applications such as databases, file systems, and network routing algorithms.

-## Traversal Order

-- In-order Traversal: Visit the left subtree, the root, and then the right subtree.
+  - In-order Traversal: left, root, right
-- Pre-order Traversal: Visit the root, the left subtree, and then the right subtree.
+  - Pre-order Traversal: root, left, right
-- Post-order Traversal: Visit the left subtree, the right subtree, and then the root.
+  - Post-order Traversal: left, right, root
   - Level-order Traversal: Visit nodes level by level from top to bottom.
+- [Searching](/data-structures-and-algorithms/algorithms/searching/#depth-first-search-dfs): Finding a node in the tree.

 ## Binary Tree